joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6542580/2025/08/08/evann-guessand-aston-villa-transfer-analysis/

 **Victoria Mboko and Naomi Osaka withdraw from Cincinnati Open after Canadian Open final**\
-`Osaka joined Mboko in withdrawing from the main tuneup for the U.S. Open after their final in Montreal.`\
+`Osaka joined Mboko in pulling out of the main tuneup for the U.S. Open after their gripping contest in Montreal.`\
 https://nytimes.com/athletic/6542672/2025/08/08/tennis-mboko-osaka-withdraw-cincinnati-open/

 **Traded at the deadline: Inside Mike Yastrzemski's whirlwind week**\